mdoege/PyTuroChamp/README.md

 Also note that the UCI default values are set for PTC and should be changed for Newt.

+Newt's opening book will only work if it has access to the entire game so far from the first move.
+So if your GUI uses "position startpos moves ..." and sends the entire game during each move, it will work.
+If the GUI uses "position fen", the previous moves in the game are not sent, and therefore the opening book will not work.

 ### Files

 |Filename | Description |